 Artist: Wendy Markham

-Artist Wendy Markham created a visual timeline of the history of the slave trade for the inside of the Freedom Tent, which commemorates the ending of the slave trade and the ongoing struggles toward the emancipation of enslaved Africans.
+Artist Wendy Markham created a visual timeline of the history of the slave trade for the inside of this tent.
+The Freedom Tent commemorated the ending of the slave trade and the struggle for the emancipation of enslaved African people.
 Wendy created panels through photo transfer and other artistic techniques, drawing from historical archives and other sources.
-The Freedom tent is produced in partnership with ACHKI.
+The Freedom Tent was produced in partnership with ACHKI (Afrikan Caribbean Kultural Heritage Initiative).

 The Friendship Tent

-Fusion worked in partnership with the Oxfordshire Befriending Network (a charity working with volunteers to support families experiencing terminal illness) to create The Friendship Tent with their staff, volunteers and clients.
-The works created for this tent examined issues around life: celebrating life and preparing for death.
+Fusion Arts worked in partnership with the Oxfordshire Befriending Network, a charity working with volunteers to support families experiencing terminal illness, to create The Friendship Tent.
+Staff, volunteers, and clients created works for the tent examining issues around life: the celebration of life and preparation for death.

 The Refuge Tent